 Our first tip for how to fix a bad haircut is simple: Don’t panic!
 After getting what you think is a bad haircut, James’ first piece of advice is to live with it for a few days.
 “What you got from your haircut may not be what you originally had hoped for, but this might be that chance for an impromptu change,” he says.
 “Play with it, change up your style, buy a new shirt or put on a bold lip color — see what happens.”

+Our second tip is to not do anything drastic to try and mask it.
 “If it truly is a disaster, don’t try and over work it,” says James.
-“A lot of people panic and try to put in extensions or color it, but what ends up happening is you stress out your hair more than necessary.”
+“A lot of people panic and try to put in extensions or change the color, but what ends up happening is you stress out your hair more than necessary.”

-Another important piece to remember: don’t jump from stylist to stylist (to stylist).
+Avoid trying a different stylist with every salon visit.
 First of all, it’s exhausting, and it could throw off your style even more.
 James reminds us, “We all have a million different ways to get to that same result and one may contradict the other.
 One stylist’s technique may throw off the others, ending in a bad haircut.
-If you are looking for a new stylist, book a consultation or a blow out and see if you have the same vision.”
+If you are looking for a new stylist, book a consultation or a blowout and see if you have the same vision.”

-Trite as it may sound, remember it is just hair and it will grow back.
+Figuring out how to fix a bad haircut is not a matter of life or death.
+Trite as it may sound, remember that it is just hair and will grow back.
 In the meantime, hair health is always paramount.
-Keep your locks in tiptop shape and any style (even if it’s not the one you wanted) will look better.
+Keep your strands in shape and any style (even if it’s not the one you wanted) will look better.